 Materials relating to the EU may be found in the Wills Memorial Library (mostly EU Law) and in the Arts and Social Sciences Library (Statistical information and Politics).
-Use the library catalogue to find the location of material.
+Use Library Search to find the location of material.

 European Documentation Centres (EDCs) are a network of information centres which support study, teaching and research at university level.
 They contain publications produced by the various institutions of the EU.
 The nearest EDCs are: